“But I am so afraid to start a conversation,” confessed a pastor.

 From the seminars I give around the US and in Latin America, this is a common fear.

-So to this fear, let me through out my list of 7 Habits for Highly Effective Personal Evangelism.
+So to address this fear, let me throw out my list of 7 Habits for Highly Effective Personal Evangelism.

 Practicing these habits knock out a lot of fear.

 I’m sure the list would be 10 if I thought long and hard, but these are the first 7 that came to mind as practices in my life.